WARNING: THE FOLLOWING REVIEWS CONTAIN SPOILERS!

 Through sheer force of will, Cozzi forged GODZILLA: KING OF THE MONSTERS into an exploitation film, colorizing it and extending the running time in order to guarantee its theatrical rerelease in 1977.
 (And if that doesn’t prove that he’s a diehard Godzilla fan, then I don’t know what will!)
 While it is definitely not my preferred version of Godzilla’s origin story, Cozzi’s ambitious “fan-edit” is definitely a fascinating piece of cinematic history.
 It’s a little rough around the edges, but overall COZZILLA is worth a look and deserves a rating of:

 For Godzilla fans that are curious about this film: The complete 105-minute cut of COZZILLA has never seen a legit release on any home video format, but a battered 89-minute VHS-rip (with English subtitles) has leaked to the web HERE.
-There is also a fan-made “restored version” (without subtitles) HERE that has a ninety-three minute running time.
+There is also a fan-made “restored version” (now with subtitles!)
+HERE that has a ninety-three minute running time.
 Also, for more detailed information about the creation of GODZILLA IL RE DEI MOSTRI, read this fantastic interview with Luigi Cozzi that Sci-Fi Japan posted back in 2009!